 The Company has both interest-bearing and non-interest bearing assets and liabilities.
 The Company monitors its interest income and expense rate exposure on a regular basis.
-The Company manages its interest income rate exposure on its gross financial assets by using a combination of fixed rate term deposits.
+The Company sets its desired level of fixed and floating rate exposure as part of its interest risk management strategy.
+The mix of fixed and floating exposure on interest-bearing assets or liabilities is managed by using a mixture of fixed and floating rate borrowings and interest rate derivatives.